jdog453/Senior-Design-Project/README.md

 10. Design the hardware components of the aiming system.
 11. Implement the calculations for the aiming system
 12. Acquire a nerf gun.
-13. Acquire Raspberry Pi, Pi Cam, and motors.
+13. Acquire ~~Raspberry Pi, Pi Cam, and motors~~ Arduino, web cam, and motors.
 14. Build the turret.
 15. Test the rotation system with the nerf gun mounted.
 16. Test the trigger pull system.